 Athens to Thessaloniki train ticket prices

-As of January 2024, there are four train services daily, connecting Athens and Thessaloniki.
+There are four train services daily, connecting Athens and Thessaloniki.
 The whole trip takes just under 5 hours.

 There are two seat classes on the trains: A and B. Class A is slightly more comfortable, but costs more.